microsoft/ML-For-Beginners/README.md

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson (plus one!) curriculum all about **Machine Learning**.
 In this curriculum, you will learn about what is sometimes called **classic machine learning**, using primarily Scikit-learn as a library and avoiding deep learning, which is covered in our forthcoming 'AI for Beginners' curriculum.
 Pair these lessons with our ['Data Science for Beginners' curriculum](https://aka.ms/datascience-beginners), as well!

 Travel with us around the world as we apply these classic techniques to data from many areas of the world.
-Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
+Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment, and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 **✍️ Hearty thanks to our authors** Jen Looper, Stephen Howell, Francesca Lazzeri, Tomomi Imura, Cassie Breviu, Dmitry Soshnikov, Chris Noring, Anirban Mukherjee, Ornella Altunyan, and Amy Boyd

 **🎨 Thanks as well to our illustrators** Tomomi Imura, Dasani Madipalli, and Jen Looper

-**🙏 Special thanks 🙏 to our Microsoft Student Ambassador authors, reviewers and content contributors**, notably Rishit Dagli, Muhammad Sakib Khan Inan, Rohan Raj, Alexandru Petrescu, Abhishek Jaiswal, Nawrin Tabassum, Ioan Samuila, and Snigdha Agarwal
+**🙏 Special thanks 🙏 to our Microsoft Student Ambassador authors, reviewers, and content contributors**, notably Rishit Dagli, Muhammad Sakib Khan Inan, Rohan Raj, Alexandru Petrescu, Abhishek Jaiswal, Nawrin Tabassum, Ioan Samuila, and Snigdha Agarwal

 **🤩 Extra gratitude to Microsoft Student Ambassador Eric Wanjau for our R lessons!**